Joel-Dahne/HighestCuspedWave.jl/Dardel/README.md

 # The first three intervals have a higher memory usage and for that
 # reason we use fewer threads to avoid using too much memory.
 This is
 # slower than if we would have used all threads.
 However it is not
 # that much slower due to SMT, only about 20-30% slower it seems.
+The
+# first interval has even higher memory usage.
+It is helped by running
+# only one thread per task, though in that case we can apparently also
+# increase the number of tasks (it is a bit surprising that this
+# works...).

 # Intervals 1:1
-# Takes around 12 hours in total.
+# Takes around 13 hours in total.
-HCW_THREADS=2 sbatch --time=14:00:00 -p main -o Dardel/logs/run_proof_1.o -e Dardel/logs/run_proof_1.e Dardel/scripts/run_proof.sh 1 1
+HCW_THREADS=1 sbatch --ntasks=128 --cpus-per-task=2 --time=15:00:00 -p main -o Dardel/logs/run_proof_1.o -e Dardel/logs/run_proof_1.e Dardel/scripts/run_proof.sh 1 1

 # Intervals 2:2
 # Takes around 9 hours in total.